Kapilarny/JAPI/README.md

 ## Installation

-1. Download the latest release from the [releases page](https://github.com/Kapilarny/JAPI/releases)
+1. Download the latest release of `JAPIUpdater.exe` from the [releases page](https://github.com/Kapilarny/JAPI/releases)
-2. Drag&drop the zip contents into your game folder (where the `ASBR.exe` is located)
+2. Drag&drop the file into your game folder (where the `ASBR.exe` is located)
+3. Run `JAPIUpdater.exe` instead of `ASBR.exe`
-3. Enjoy!
+4. Enjoy!

 ## Documentation